dawsh2/mmbt/src/strategies/README.md

 ## Core Concepts

 **Strategy**: Abstract base class that defines the common interface for all strategies, processing bar data to generate trading signals.
-**WeightedStrategy**: Combines multiple rules using configurable weights to generate a trading signal.
+**WeightedStrategy**: Combines multiple components using configurable weights to generate a trading signal.
 **EnsembleStrategy**: Combines signals from multiple strategies using various methods such as voting or weighted averaging.
 **RegimeStrategy**: Adapts to different market regimes by selecting appropriate sub-strategies based on market conditions.
 **StrategyRegistry**: Central registry for strategy types that supports dynamic registration and discovery.